-You can do it in two different ways.
+Purchases in a foreign currency can be managed in two different ways.

 nothing which happens regularly.

-2) Use separate accounts for this Purchase, where all involved accounts use the same currency.
+2) Use separate accounts to track transactions, where all involved accounts use the same currency.
 This is the recommended method, since it allows much better tracking and follow up.
-In this way, you do one currency exchange transaction, and after that you do normal transactions.
+In this way, you do one currency exchange transaction, and after that you do normal transactions in the native currency.

-Your normal place of residence is in Florida, therefore you are using USD as your default currency.
-But, you do like to travel to Bahamas and go fishing.
-You like it so much so you decided to purchase a boat there.
-To do this, you opened a bank account in Jamaica, moved some money from US, and then purchased your dream boat (smallest version)
+You are using USD as your default currency.
+But, you decide to purchase a boat in Jamaica.
+To do this, you opened a bank account in Jamaica, moved some money from the US, and then purchased your boat.